codr7/lila/README.md

 1:2
 ```

-Pairs are closely related to lists, zipping any value with the empty list evaluates to a one element list.
+Pairs are closely related to lists, zipping any value with the empty list evaluates to a single-element list.

 ```
 42:()